 Weave behavioral observation and strategic interviewing into every phase of the examination from greeting to closeout.

 Unlike outdated approaches that rely on intimidation, accusation, or simplistic interpretations of body language, this program emphasizes a modern, research-supported approach to investigative interviewing.
+The empirical base (Meissner et al.'s meta-analysis of information-gathering vs. accusatorial methods, FBI HIG research on rapport-based interrogation, and the UK PEACE model) converges on the same finding: non-confrontational technique produces more reliable post-test disclosures, fewer false positives, and statements that survive admissibility challenge.

 Participants learn that deception is most reliably identified through inconsistencies in facts, statements, evidence, and behavioral context, not through isolated gestures or “tells.”